Murpup569/securecrt_to_ansible/README.md

 # SecureCRT_to_Ansible
 This is a script to convert an xml file exported from SecureCRT to Yaml so it can be used for Ansible hosts.

-# This program requires an xml file named export.xml to run.

 # Follow these steps to get started!
 1. Open SecureCRT
 2. Click "Tools"